EricRohlfs/jetbot_wiki/Battery-Tips.md

 ### Prevent high current shutdown

-In high power mode it is possible to draw more current than the battery can supply.
+In high power mode, it is possible to draw more current than the battery can supply.
+To prevent this,

 * Select 5W power mode
     ```bash